 - The citizens must identify with their oppressors.

 There is not enough space here to examine each of these.
 One example should suffice.
 It was shown earlier that the purpose of dialectical or negative thinking was to reveal social contradictions and demand the overcoming of those contradictions through social change.
-One-dimensional thinking smooths over these contradictions, makes them invisible.
+One-dimensional thinking smoothes over these contradictions and makes them invisible.
 A form of ideology is put in place where the oppressed identifies with the oppressor.
-People feel a sense of unity simply because they watch the same TV programs, or support the same sport teams. etc. In politics, vague terms are used such as the American people or the American way of life to hide the very different ways that people in America actually experience America.
-The American way of life differs greatly between the rich and those Americans who suffer from poverty.
+People feel a sense of unity simply because they watch the same TV programs, or support the same sport teams.
+In politics, vague terms are used such as "the American people" or "the American way of life" to hide the very different ways that people in America actually experience America.
+The American way of life differs greatly between rich and poor Americans.

-Another example of one-dimensional thinking is the subject of Marcuse famous and controversial essay “Repressive Tolerance”.
-Here Marcuse shows how terms, ideas, or concepts that have their origin in struggles for liberation can be co-opted and used to legitimate oppression.
+Another example of one-dimensional thinking is the subject of Marcuse’s famous and controversial essay “Repressive Tolerance”.
+Here, Marcuse shows how terms, ideas, or concepts that have their origin in struggles for liberation can be co-opted and used to legitimate oppression.
 The concept of tolerance was once used as a critical concept by marginalized social groups.
 According to Marcuse, the term is now used by the Establishment to legitimate its own oppressive views and policies.
-It is the idea of pure tolerance or tolerance for the sake of tolerance that puts under erasure the real concrete social conflict out of which the concept emerged.
+It is the idea of pure tolerance or tolerance for the sake of tolerance that ignores the real concrete social conflict out of which the concept emerged.
 Rather than pure tolerance, Marcuse calls for “discriminating tolerance” (Marcuse 1968a: 123).

-Marcuse's critical theory is always dialectical, as he examines forms of oppression and domination he also sees at the same time the potential for liberation.
+Marcuse’s critical theory is always dialectical, as he examines forms of oppression and domination while also, at the same, looking for the potential for liberation.
 In an essay entitled “Some Social Implications of Modern Technology” written in 1941, Marcuse makes an important distinction between technology and technics.
 He would continue to employ some version of this distinction for the rest of his life when writing about technology.
 In this essay he says: